AnonymousDataResearcher/PKDD2020/README.md

 Known Issues
 ============
-The code uses the string 'c0' for the inter-super-category weight, instead of 'w_s'.
-This is a legacy issue that will be fixed once the code goes public on a non-anonymous github.
-This is corrected in the paper; so that will be different in Table 5.

 The Spectral Clustering competitor in the paper was implemented without random_state.
-This issue was discovered (and corrected) after the paper was handed in; as such the spectral clustering results might be slightly different, though the diffrence is generally smaller than the presented precision in the Table 7.
+This issue was discovered (and corrected) after the paper was handed in; as such the spectral clustering results might be slightly different, though the difference is generally smaller than the presented precision in the Table 7.

 As this code is part of a project that is being executed; there are several improvement ideas scattered in the code as TODO's.
 However, none of these invalidate the results presented in the paper.